jiinjeong/CSVolunteer/README.md

       }
       ```
 * **Targeting HTML Tags**
   * We can use many different criteria to target certain elements of our webpage.
-One such criteria is the type of the HTML tag(s) in which the element is wrapped.
+One such criteria is the type of the HTML tag in which the element is wrapped or contained.
   * For example:
     * This rule targets paragraphs:
     ```css